Filter

 aspects and value-added steps, it provides an integral overview of how to

-de-scribe, analyse and assess the resilience and security of supply in water
+describe, analyse and assess the resilience and security of supply in water

 supply areas.